 Gamma Knife® delivers several hundred beams of radiation from a cobalt source.
-To take you back to high school chemistry, cobalt is one of the elements in the periodic table.
+Cobalt is one of the elements in the periodic table.
 It is the radioactive source used in this technique.
 The radiation beams concentrate at the point where all the beams meet (see picture).
-The radiation beams travel through hundreds of holes in the helmet to converge on the tumor, allowing a high dose of radiation to be delivered to the tumor, while sparing the surrounding tissue from the high dose.
-SRS is highly dependent on accuracy, and requires that the patient's head be securely stabilized using a helmet (head frame), so there is no movement during the treatment.
+The radiation beams travel through hundreds of holes in the helmet, allowing a high dose of radiation to be delivered to the tumor while sparing the surrounding tissue from the high dose.
+SRS is highly dependent on accuracy and requires that the patient's head be securely stabilized using a helmet (head frame), so there is no movement during the treatment.
 Finally, there is a size limit for Gamma Knife; the metastases should be 3 cm or smaller.

-XKnife® is a linear accelerator- based treatment.
-Like Gamma Knife, it requires a head frame, which will remain on the patient for the entire procedure, providing a reference for the location of the patient's anatomy.
+XKnife® is a linear accelerator-based treatment.
+Like Gamma Knife, it requires a head frame, which will remain on the patient for the entire procedure, providing a reference for the patient's anatomy.

 Cyberknife® is a form of frameless SRS using a specialized miniature linear accelerator with a robotic arm.
 It gets around the issue of using a frame for immobilization by using a custom mask for each patient along with skull-based tracking, allowing the robot to follow a target.
 Cyberknife can accommodate lesions larger than 3 cm, and can also be used to treat other types of cancer outside the brain.

-It is widely believed that most chemotherapy agents are not able to cross the blood brain barrier.
-In other words, they move through the blood stream, but cannot enter the brain.
-As a result, the brain is a safe haven for cancer cells that "escape" the chemo and make their way there.
-However there are exceptions.
+It is widely believed that most chemotherapy agents are not able to cross the blood-brain barrier.
+In other words, they move through the bloodstream, but cannot enter the brain.
+As a result, the brain allows cancer cells to "escape" the chemo and make their way there.
+However, there are exceptions.
 Researchers have found that brain metastases from tumor types that are particularly sensitive to chemotherapy (for example testicular cancer, lymphomas, and small cell lung cancer) are also sensitive to chemotherapy.
-Research has also demonstrated that in those who have not already received a large amount of chemotherapy may have a greater reduction in brain metastases with chemotherapy treatment.
-This leads researchers to believe that there is some penetration of the blood brain barrier by chemotherapy, just not always in effective amounts.
+Research has also shown that people who have not received a large amount of chemotherapy in the past may have a greater reduction in brain metastases with chemotherapy treatment.
+This leads researchers to believe that there is some penetration of the blood-brain barrier by chemotherapy, just not always in effective amounts.
 One chemotherapy agent, temozolomide (Temodar®), is an oral medication that is capable of crossing the blood-brain barrier.
 This medication is used to treat primary brain tumors and metastatic melanoma lesions.

-More recently, studies indicate that chemotherapies such as targeted therapies and immunotherapies may be useful in treating brain metastases by way of treating the primary cancer.
-Targeted therapies include lapatinib in combination with capecitabine for metastatic breast cancer, erlotinib and gefitinib for non-small cell lung cancer, and vemurafenib for metastatic melanoma.
-Ipilimumab, nivolumab, and pembrolizumab are immunotherapy medications used to treat non-small cell lung cancer and melanoma.
-More to come on these treatments for brain metastases.
+More recently, studies show that chemotherapies such as targeted therapies and immunotherapies may be useful in treating brain metastases by way of treating the primary cancer.
+Targeted therapies include lapatinib, capecitabine, erlotinib, gefitinib, and vemurafenib.
+Ipilimumab, nivolumab, and pembrolizumab are immunotherapy medications used to treat various types of cancer.

 Preventing Brain Metastases with WBRT: Prophylactic Cranial Irradiation

-Small cell lung cancer is associated with a very high risk for brain metastases; approximately 50% of patients develop lesions within two years of diagnosis.
-For this reason, researchers looked at utilizing whole brain radiation as a way to prevent future brain metastases from developing.
+Whole brain radiation can be used as a way to prevent future brain metastases from developing.
 When whole brain radiation is given as a preventive measure, it is also known by the name "prophylactic cranial irradiation" or "PCI."
 Studies of PCI have shown significant decreases in brain mets (from 55% to 19% at 2 years and from 56% to 35% at 3 years) and increases in overall survival.
 Some have suggested there may be long-term neurologic impairment from this treatment, but long-term neurotoxicity data is lacking.
-PCI is the standard of care for patients with limited-stage small cell lung cancer who have complete remission after local therapy.
-Studies are ongoing to assess any benefits of this practice in other tumor types.

 Use our Cancer Types menu to find more information about primary tumor types and their treatment.